 Cases may continue to surface for years to come.
 Construction, demolition and asbestos abatement are regularly occurring at older military posts like Wright Patterson.
 As late as 2002, the Centers for Disease Control and Prevention (CDC) published a report regarding the presence of asbestos in former Air Force facilities.
 The report found asbestos in floor tile and vinyl flooring, pipe insulation, asbestos cement, ceiling tiles, roofing and drywall.

-Even if the federal government refuses to be held responsible for asbestos-related damage, veterans who served at Wright Patterson can still seek compensation from the manufacturers of the products that were supplied to the military.
+The government response has improved in recent years, but even if the federal government refuses to be held responsible for asbestos-related damage, veterans who served at Wright Patterson can still seek compensation from the manufacturers of the products that were supplied to the military.
+Claims can be made with our lawyers and we can investigate all avenues.
 The high medical costs of asbestos-related cancers have led many veterans and their families to file claims against asbestos manufacturers.
-Experienced attorneys in Ohio can help manage these claims and secure compensation through lawsuits, settlements and bankruptcy trusts.
+Experienced attorneys at our firm can help manage these claims and secure compensation through lawsuits, settlements and bankruptcy trusts.

 The courts have largely agreed that the government and asbestos manufacturers have a responsibility to provide America’s military with safe products and working environments.
 When they fail to protect our servicemen, they should compensate veterans and families for the damage they have caused.
 Please do not hesitate to seek medical and legal assistance.